 Motorcycle accidents can also be the result of defective parts from the company that manufactures the bikes.
-A defective or faulty part can easily malfunction and affect performance, which can in turn cause the rider to lose control of the bike resulting in a devastating accident.
+A defective or faulty part can easily malfunction and affect performance, which can, in turn, cause the rider to lose control of the bike, resulting in a devastating accident.

 Unexpected Pedestrians on the Road

 Pedestrians that wander into the road can also cause chaos for motorcycle riders.
-Even a seemingly small collision with a pedestrian is enough to throw a motorcycle off-balance.
+Even a seemingly small collision with a pedestrian is enough to throw a motorcycle rider off-balance.
 Unfortunately, jaywalking pedestrians usually come out of nowhere, which gives the rider little to no time to react.

 Blind spots, unsafe lane changes, failure to yield, illegal left turns, sudden stops, speeding, failure to adjust driving patterns even in inclement weather, and failure to abide by traffic signals are just some of the numerous traffic rule violations that are known to cause motorcycle accidents in Indianapolis, IN.